-It is likely that you will feel some discomfort following your operation and your pain relief will usually be either from an epidural or a pump called a PCA (patient-controlled analgesia) that delivers pain relief when needed by simply pressing a button.
+It is likely that you will feel some discomfort following your operation.
+Your pain relief will be given to you through an epidural or a pump called a PCA (Patient Controlled Analgesia) that delivers pain relief when needed by simply pressing a button.